 The kids have a price reduction?

-Yes, the kids between 5 and 12 years old have a discount on the flights on Historic Sites.
-Check the offers section for the special prices for kids.
+Yes, the kids between 6 and 12 years old have a discount on the flights.
+Check the special offers section for the special prices for kids.

 How high we will fly?
 Can we go from one point to another?

 The hot-air balloons have no control of the direction, this means we will fly with the wind.
 What we can control is the height, and we will use it to find the right wind to go where we want to.
 The maximum height is determined by the restrictions of the area and the winds during the flight.